 Do you remember that May morning two years ago when we woke up to the news that “al-Qaeda is alive and well in South Africa”?
 This week we saw news that the Islamic State has extended its recruiting network to South Africa.

 On May 13 2013, investigative reporter De Wet Potgieter attempted to “expose” a huge and murky network of terrorists operating in South Africa.
-Daily Maverick and chased by almost every other major news network in South Africa at the time, was labelled as barefaced lies.
+The report, carried by the Daily Maverick and chased by almost every other major news network in South Africa at the time, was labelled as barefaced lies.
 Some even said it was Islamophobic.

 Perhaps, then, it came as little surprise that a month later, the Daily Maverick issued an apology to the implicated individuals after finding no proof that connected the al-Qaeda terror network to South Africa.